www.tlab.it

 What T-LAB does and what it enables us to do

-T-LAB software is an all-in-one set of linguistic and statistical tools for text analysis which can be used in research fields like Semantic Analysis, Content Analysis, Perceptual Mapping, Text Mining, Discourse Analysis.
+T-LAB software is an all-in-one set of linguistic, statistical and graphical tools for text analysis which can be used in research fields like Content Analysis, Sentiment Analysis, Semantic Analysis, Thematic Analysis, Text Mining, Perceptual Mapping, Discourse Analysis, Network Text Analysis, Document Clustering, Text Summarization.

-The user interface is very user-friendly and various types of texts can be analysed:
+The T-LAB user interface is very user-friendly and various types of texts can be analysed:

 - a single text (e.g. an interview, a book, etc.);

-- a set of texts (e.g. a set of interviews, web pages, newspaper articles, responses to open-ended questions, etc.).
+- a set of texts (e.g. a set of interviews, web pages, newspaper articles, responses to open-ended questions, Twitter messages, etc.).

-All texts can be encoded with categorical variables and/or with IDnumbers that correspond to context units or cases (e.g. responses to open-ended questions).
+All texts can be encoded with categorical variables and/or with Unique Identifiers that correspond to context units or cases (e.g. responses to open-ended questions).

 Six steps are that is required to perform a quick verification of the software functionalities: